-So, should you sell your investment property while it is still tenanted?
+So, should you selling your investment property while it is still tenanted?
 The short answer is no, if you can avoid it.

-One of the only advantages of selling a property with a tenant in place is that you will continue to enjoy receiving your weekly rental income, while the property is actively on the market.
-So say your house is on the market for over 8 weeks at $500 per week, you’d be earning $4,000 in rental income while you’re waiting for the property to sell.
+One of the only advantages of selling your investment property with a tenant in place is that you will continue to enjoy receiving your weekly rental income, while the property is actively on the market.
+So say your house is on the market for over 8 weeks at $500 per week.
+You’d be earning $4,000 in rental income while you’re waiting for the property to sell.
 That’s obviously very nice.

 But this comes with its challenges, which you might not realize.
 Here are six difficulties that I know of right off the bat.

 The number of potential buyers of your property, or your buyer pool, has just dramatically shrunk.
 Your buyer market now consists only of either property investors or a very rare buyer that is so in love with your property they will wait for the tenant to vacate.
 Even many buyers who may want to do this cannot afford to own a home that they are not able to live in immediately.

 So who is missing from the list?
 Regular home owners who are either first time home buyers or those who are looking at finding a more suitable home for their lifestyle.
 You also cut out renters who want to transition to home owners.
 They will most likely need to move right into the home they buy as it would be very unlikely their lease would line up with the property’s current tenants.
 These types of buyers want to buy your current investment property because they have fallen in love with it, want to make it their home, and they often will pay a little more for it than an investor.
 For investors, it’s all mathematical and more than anything else they just want a bargain.